Metric connections with parallel skew-symmetric torsion: Preliminaries

 \begin{exe} Nearly K\"ahler manifolds are almost Hermitian manifolds $(M, g, J)$ where the almost complex structure $J$ satisfies the condition $(\nabla_X J) X= 0$ for all tangent vectors $X$.
 The canonical Hermitian connection $\bar\nabla$ with $\bar \nabla J = 0 = \bar \nabla g$ is defined by $\bar \nabla_XY = \nabla^g_XY - \tfrac12 J(\nabla^g_XJ)Y$.
 Hence the nearly K\"ahler condition directly implies that the canonical Hermitian connection has skew-symmetric torsion.
 The torsion is also $\bar\nabla$-parallel as was first shown in \cite{kiri} (see \cite{andrei} for a short proof).
 Important examples of nearly K\"ahler manifolds in any dimension $4k+2$ are provided by the twistor spaces of quaternion-K\"ahler manifolds of positive scalar curvature.
 Another class of examples are the naturally reductive $3$-symmetric spaces (see \cite{gray1}, Prop.
 5.6).
-In dimension $6$ one has the spaces $S^6, S^3\times S^3, \CM P^3$ and the flag manifold $F(1,2)$.
-In \cite{nagy} it is proved that any strict nearly K\"ahler manifold is locally isometric to a product with factors either $6$-dimensional, or homogeneous of a certain type, or a twistor space of a quaternion-K\"ahler manifold of positive scalar curvature. \end{exe}
+In \cite{nagy} it is proved that any strict nearly K\"ahler manifold is locally isometric to a product with factors either $6$-dimensional, or homogeneous of a certain type, or a twistor space of a quaternion-K\"ahler manifold of positive scalar curvature.
+In dimension $6$, Butruille proved that the only homogeneous examples are the naturally reductive 3-symmetric spaces $S^6, S^3\times S^3, \CM P^3$ and the flag manifold $F(1,2)$ (see \cite{but}).
+The first non-homogeneous 6-dimensional examples were constructed very recently by Foscolo and Haskins on $S^6$ and $S^3\times S^3$ (see \cite{fh}). \end{exe}

-\begin{exe} A {\it Sasakian} structure on a Riemannian manifold $(M,g)$ is given by a unit length Killing vector field $\xi$ satisfying the condition $ \nabla^g_X d \xi= - 2 X \wedge \xi $ for all tangent vectors $X$.
-In this situation $\bar\nabla = \nabla^g + \tfrac 12 \xi \wedge d\xi$ defines a metric connection with skew-symmetric torsion preserving the Sasakian structure.
-It is easy to show that its torsion $T = \xi \wedge d\xi$ is $\bar\nabla$-parallel (see \cite{friedrich2}).
-There are many examples of Sasakian structures, e.g. on $S^1$-fibre bundles over compact K\"ahler manifolds with integer fundamental class (so-called Hodge manifolds).
+\begin{exe} A {\it Sasakian} structure on a Riemannian manifold $(M,g)$ is given by a unit length Killing vector field $\xi$ satisfying the condition $ \nabla^g_X \d \xi= - 2 X \wedge \xi $ for all tangent vectors $X$.
+In this situation $\bar\nabla = \nabla^g + \tfrac 12 \xi \wedge \d\xi$ defines a metric connection with skew-symmetric torsion preserving the Sasakian structure.
+It is easy to show that its torsion $T = \xi \wedge \d\xi$ is $\bar\nabla$-parallel (see \cite{friedrich2}).
+Every Sasakian manifold is locally isometric to the total space of an $S^1$-fibre bundle over a K\"ahler manifold, endowed with the metric given by the Kaluza-Klein construction. \end{exe}